 An overview of the minimal requirements postulated by the Doctoral School of Sciences & Technology is shown below.
 Fulfilling these requirements is obligatory for all PhD students who started their PhD from January 2013 onwards.
+PhD students who are not often present at Hasselt University, can apply for an adapted DS programme.
+More information on who can apply for an adapted DS programme and a template to do so is available here.

 The requirements can be divided in 3 parts:

-- Related to scientific output
+- related to scientific output

-- Related to discipline specific activities
+- related to discipline specific activities

-- Related to non-discipline specific activities
+- related to non-discipline specific activities

 |Publications & Patents||Requirements depend on discipline|